fastnum

 • Non-copyable types for both integers and fixed point numbers.

-• Dynamic allocation to store even very small numbers, for example, 0 or 1.
+• Dynamic allocation to store even tiny numbers, for example, 0 or 1.

 • Extra dynamic allocation for almost any operation (mathematical operations, parsing, converting, etc.).